Axia-Tech/AXIA-wiki/docs/learn/learn-launch.md

 ---
 id: learn-launch
-title: AXIASolar Launch Phases
+title: AXIACoin Launch Phases
-sidebar_label: AXIASolar Launch Phases
+sidebar_label: AXIACoin Launch Phases
-description: An explanation of AXIASolar's launch process and its individual phases
+description: An explanation of AXIACoin's launch process and its individual phases
 slug: ../learn-launch
 ---

-The AXIASolar network has a phased roll-out plan, with important milestones toward decentralization marking each phase.
-Keep up-to-date with the AXIASolar's phased roll-out plan at by viewing the [roadmap](https://axiacoin.network/launch-roadmap/)
+The AXIACoin network has a phased roll-out plan, with important milestones toward decentralization marking each phase.
+Keep up-to-date with the AXIACoin's phased roll-out plan at by viewing the [roadmap](https://axiacoin.network/launch-roadmap/)

 **Current Phase: Parachain Rollout**

 ## The PoA Launch

-The Genesis block of the AXIASolar network was launched on May 26, 2020, as a Proof of Authority (PoA) network.
+The Genesis block of the AXIACoin network was launched on May 26, 2020, as a Proof of Authority (PoA) network.
 Governance was restricted to the single Sudo (super-user) key, which was held by Web3 Foundation to issue the commands and upgrades necessary to complete the launch process.
 During this time, validators started joining the network and signaling their intention to participate in